nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 <br />
 <br />

+# **Lab Information**

+In this module, the lab has a FlashBlade with a bucket already configured for use.

 # 3.1 - Exploring your Flashblade Enviroment

-### **Lab Information**

-In this module, the lab has a FlashBlade with a bucket already configured for use.

-1. **Log into the FlashBlade Web Interface**
+## **Log into the FlashBlade Web Interface**

 In this activity, you will log into the FlashBlade web interface.
 The web interface is where you can configure and monitor your FlashBlade.

-1. **Examine the s3 Bucket Configuration**
+## **Examine the s3 Bucket Configuration**

-    1. **Examine the access policy for the bucket**
+- **Examine the access policy for the bucket**

     To perform both backups and restores, this user will need readwrite access to the bucket

-    1. **Find the Access Key ID and Secret Key ID**
+- **Find the Access Key ID and Secret Key ID**

     You’ll need a username, sometimes called an Access Key ID, and its password, sometimes called a Secret Key ID

 Note, your s3 compatible object storage needs a valid TLS Certificate